file-format/Products/content/en/word-processing/go/unioffice/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Working with Tables in Word DOCX</h2>
 <p>The open source library unioffice enables computer programmers to add and modify tables inside word documents.
-Tables are very useful and can be used to organize and present data in a better way.
+Tables are useful and can be used to organize and present data in a better way.
 It supports adding a table with and without borders as well as allows constructing a table style with ease.
 You can easily place content in a table and adjust the size according to your needs.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}